6 Tips to Help You Not Gain Weight on a Cruise

-There is also a choice of many types of breakfast foods, like pancakes, french toast and waffles, but there is also cereal, yogurt and most every type of fresh fruit you can imagine that is also available.
+There is also a choice of many types of breakfast foods, like pancakes, french toast, and waffles, but there is also cereal, yogurt and most every type of fresh fruit you can imagine that is also available.

 2) Use the stairs on a cruise ship instead of the elevators.
 Using the stairs, especially when ascending, will burn a lot of calories.
 It's easier to go down the stairs, but going up stairs instead of taking the elevator will burn more.
 The more stairs you walk up, the more calories you burn!
 Try to remember this tip especially before and after a meal to help burn off at least some of the calories from that delicious cruise ship food.

 3) Work out!
 Every large cruise ship that I have ever been on (this includes the Holland America, Norwegian and Princess cruise lines) have wonderful fitness centers with all types of equipment.
 I have seen everything from stair masters, incline bikes, treadmills, weight machines and free weights.
 Some even have spin classes, and most have aerobics, yoga and Pilates classes you can also take.
-There are also at least 2 pools on the larger ships and although crowded during certain times of the day, you can find quiet times when no one is in the pools.
+There are also at least two pools on the larger ships, and although crowded during certain times of the day, you can find quiet times when no one is in the pools.
 This is especially true on port days, and during the dinner rush.
-The Caribbean Princess, Sapphire Princess and P&O's Azura Retreat area both have "swim against the current" pools which burn extra calories and give swimmers a great workout.
+The Caribbean Princess, Sapphire Princess, and P&O's Azura Retreat area both have "swim against the current" pools which burn extra calories and give swimmers a great workout.

 5) Dance, dance, dance!
-Okay, so maybe you don't want to go the actual "workout for the purpose of getting in shape" route but still want to burn calories.
+Okay, so maybe you don't want to go the actual "workout for the purpose of getting in shape" route but still, want to burn calories.
 All the larger cruise ships have lounges with dance bands of various types, from jazz to disco to ballroom.
 Some cruise lines offer ballroom dancing and line dancing classes as well.
 And they often have special parties, such as a fifties night, dancing to the eighties, country night, etc. You can just eat by day, and dance it off each night!
 And you'll have a lot of fun doing it as well.

 There you have it...6 tips to help you go on a cruise and not come back with 5 - 10 more pounds than when you left!
 Enjoy your next cruise!